 So at this point, I’m wondering if maybe it’s time for me and Mr Robot to part ways.
 There was a genuine excitement to the first two seasons, as we grappled with the idea of what reality was, given everything we saw was filtered through the eyes and mind of a very unreliable narrator who was potentially also happy to lie to us.
 That kind of intellectual fun, coupled with a genuine attempt to do technology and hacking accurately, made Mr Robot just such a joy to watch.

 Now, obviously we might be in the same territory here, but… season 3 changes that paradigm.
-We’re potentially entering science fiction here as we discover half the ‘Dark Army’s’ reason for the hack of the previous two seasons was to gain access to a (spoiler)particle accelerator that might be able to change reality/the universe.
+We’re potentially entering science fiction here as we discover half the ‘Dark Army’s’ reason for the hack of the previous two seasons was to gain access to a (spoiler)(spoiler alert) particle accelerator that might be able to change reality/the universe.
 And that makes it a very different kind of show, one that loses its import and ability to properly commentate on our reality.

 The series often saves its twists for quite late in the day, though, so I’m figuring it’s now or never, since once I start this season, I’ll have to stick with it.
 But I’m a bit disappointed by this.
 Assuming it’s true.

 Bobby Cannavale’s turned up now, by the way.
 He’s not irritating.
 That’s new.